Flynn Woods Preserve

-Recreational improvements for public access as well as a natural rest area catering to road cyclists are being constructed.
-Plans include the construction of a picnic shelter with potable water, portable toilets, a bicycle repair station, a parking lot, and a network of trails through the Preserve.
+Amenities include a picnic shelter with a potable water station, portable toilets, a bicycle repair station, a parking lot, and a network of trails through the Preserve.
+Due to the site's hydrology, portions of the trail occasionally flood during wet conditions.

 This preserve was acquired in part with funding from The Pokagon Fund.